mmarkdown/mmark/Syntax.md

 The first seen modifier determines the type (suppressed, normative or informative).
 Multiple citation can separated with a semicolon: `[@RFC1034; @RFC1035]`.

-If you reference an RFC or I-D the reference will be added automatically (no need to muck about with an `<reference>` block.
+If you reference an RFC, I-D or W3C document the reference will be added automatically (no need to muck about with an `<reference>` block.
+This is to say:

+Any reference starting with *RFC*, *I-D.* or *W3C.* will be automatically added to the correct reference section.

 For I-Ds you may want to add a draft sequence number, which can be done as such: `[@?I-D.blah#06]`.
 If you reference an I-D *without* a sequence number it will create a reference to the *last* I-D in